colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 —

-# Questions: Affirmative Duty
+# Questions: Affirmative Duty Exceptions

-For Tarasoff, did the court say NO special relationship but there is a duty to a third party under the Rowland factors, or did it say there is a special relationship under the Rowland factors?
+Can we please also go over in more detail the “creation of harm” aspect for determination of duty?

+Appendix A lists _Maldonado v.
+Southern Pacific Transp.
+Co._ but I don't think that case was ever assigned for reading?

 What is the difference between undertaking and non-negligent injury?
 It seems that they both require reasonable care to be exercised when rendering aid.

-Could you please provide an example of non-negligent injury as an affirmative duty exception?
+Could you please provide examples of non-negligent injury and non-negligent creation of risk as an affirmative duty exception?

-Clarification of Union Pacific Railway v.
-Cappier – If the injury was due entirely to plaintiff’s negligence, does a defendant automatically not owe any duty to help?

-Can you please go over the non-negligent injury and non-negligent creation of risk again too?

-Can we please also go over in more detail the “creation of harm” aspect for determination of duty?
+—

+## [fit] The modern rule for non-negligent creation of injury

+**Maldonado v.
+Southern Pacific Transp.
+Co.
+(Ariz.
+App.
+1981)**

+Issue: Whether the railroad owed the plaintiff a duty to render aid after he was seriously injured by the train.

+Court adopts rule from Restatement (Second) of Torts :

+If the actor knows or has reason to know that by his conduct, whether tortious or innocent, he has caused such bodily harm to another as to make him helpless and in danger of further harm, the actor is under a duty to exercise reasonable care to prevent such further harm.

+—

+# Questions: Duty to Third Parties

+For Tarasoff, did the court say NO special relationship but there is a duty to a third party under the Rowland factors, or did it say there is a special relationship under the Rowland factors?

 When and how do we apply the Rowland factors?
 Should I be thinking of the Rowland Factors as another step in the Duty flowchart?
 If I do not find an exception, should I always then look to the Rowland Factors?
 Or are there only some certain circumstances that merit an analysis of the Rowland factors?